 - Sea level rise changes tidal currents (potentially reducing velocities).
-It is not certain if any impact on recontamination would be the result of a rise in sea levels; - Extreme drought reduces sediment/COC loading to the site; - Larger river flow increases sediment/COC loading to the site; - Larger outfall discharges increases sediment/COC loading to the site; and - Changing temperatures uncertain if any effect on recontamination could be attributed to the change in temperatures associated with climate change.
+It is not certain if any impact on recontamination would be the result of a rise in sea levels; - Extreme drought reduces sediment/COC loading to the site and poses a risk to destabilization of the site due to a reduction in site vegetative cover; - Larger river flow increases sediment/COC loading to the site;

+- Larger outfall discharges increases sediment/COC loading to the site and increases the potential for degradation of the cap due to increased erosion; and - Changing temperatures uncertain if any effect on recontamination could be attributed to the change in temperatures associated with climate change.